HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/determineRequiredRole.md

     ```

     !!!note
-        - Do not delete the `trace.log` file, or a Portal JVM restart is required.
+        - Do not delete the `trace.log` file.
+Otherwise, a Portal JVM restart is required.
         - For Windows, use a text editor such as Notepad++ to clear the contents of the `trace.log` file while the server is running.

 8. Perform the final action to recreate the issue.